edaplayground/epwave/docs/faq.rst

 The \*.vcd file size limit is 20MB.
 Larger limits are available for private deployments.

-If the wave dump contains more than 2000 signals, then the *Signal Filter* must be used when loading.
+If the wave dump contains more than 2000 signals, then only the first 2000 signals will be loaded.
+You may use the *Signal Filter* to load the other signals.
+See :ref:`loading-waves-from-file-url`

 *********************************
 Which web browsers are supported?